 You can bring in original identification documents to one of our sites to be certified or you can send us certified copies with your completed enrolment form.
 You will need to copy your identification and have it certified.
-A certified copy is a photocopy of your original document, signed as being a true and accurate copy by a Justice of the Peace, a solicitor, a court registrar, or authorised TWoA staff.
+A certified copy is a photocopy of your original document, signed as being a true and accurate copy by a Justice of the Peace, a solicitor or a court registrar.